 As an employer, the more benefits you offer to employees, the better they will feel about working for you and with you.
 For employees, term life insurance will usually last for the extent of the employee’s time with your company.
 You’ll need to pay the premium in most cases but, it’s a tax deduction at the end of the year that could come in handy.

-No matter who the beneficiaries are that you choose, they will receive a payout in the event that you pass.
+No matter who the beneficiaries are that you choose, they will receive a payout in the event that you pass if you have done extensive estate planning with a life insurance provider.
 If you have a lot of assets, that could mean that they get a large payment that requires them to pay taxes on the amount that they receive.

 That’s why choosing term life insurance should be done with care, working with a professional so that your family and business partners can get all the benefits without the drawbacks.

 Apart from understanding the drawbacks, it’s helpful to consider term life insurance and permanent life insurance for business owners, both with their unique set of benefits.

 Two of the most popular types of life insurance are term life and permanent whole life insurance.
 Both of these insurance types are there to help business owners secure their personal and business lives, though they are quite different.
 Before choosing one or the other, business owners should understand the difference between both.

 - Money to heirs to help with estate taxes